How Do You Seal Composite Decking?

 Choose Which Composite Decking Sealer to Use

 After cleaning the composite decking, the next step is to start the sealing process.
 Choosing the best possible composite deck sealer is crucial in making sure that you are satisfied with your project once it’s complete.
 Water-based sealers are preferable compared to solvent-based ones.
-Water-based sealers have two primary advantages: 1) They do not alter the colour of the composite decking boards unlike solvent-based products, and 2) They utilise synthetic resins which cannot be used as a food source for algae, mould and mildew.
+Water-based sealers have two primary advantages: 1) They do not alter the colour of the composite decking boards, unlike solvent-based products, and 2) They utilise synthetic resins, which cannot be used as a food source for algae, mould and mildew.

 Tip: Always Read the Instructions

-Leave It to the Cure
+Leave it to Cure

-Once you are done applying the composite decking sealer, having followed all the steps and the instructions on the tins, your project should be looking great.
+Once you are done applying the composite decking sealer, having followed all the steps and the instructions on the tins, your project should look great.
 Don’t mess it up now by not giving your composite decking enough time to dry.
 Tidy up, leave your project alone for a while and come back the next day.
 Letting the sealer dry and cure on its own is necessary.
 It will be worth the wait.

 Maintain Composite Decking